Can't find the information you're looking for in the other sections? Try checking within the questions we get more

-There is so much to see around that, unless you have plenty of time to spend here and a great schedule, you might have to do some choices.
-Favourite destinations can be subjective, so the following list is just our personal selection of places we think you should see.
+There is so much to see around that, unless you have plenty of time to spend here or a great schedule, you might have to do some tough choices.
+Favorite destinations can be subjective, so the following list is just our personal selection of places we think you should see.

 - Amalfi.
 No duh!
 Could you imagine visiting the Amalfi Coast without at least a stop in the town which it's named after?
 Names aside, you really can't miss a walk around this Ancient Maritime Republic in the middle of the coast, tasting its history while visiting its majestic Cathedral, and getting lost within its jointed alleys.

 - Ravello, a flowered balcony facing the coast.
 The quiet pathways with gorgeous views are a real pleasure for a relaxing stroll.
 Don't miss a visit to its lush villas Rufolo and Cimbrone, it's totally worth it!

 - Positano; next, we would put this romantic town nestled in the mountains and reaching the sea.
 If you like shopping, you won't come back without some fashionable souvenir.

 - The Path of the Gods is a trekking trail that leads to Positano from Agerola.
 It takes around 2-4 hours to hike, and you will hardly ever find another mountain path with such breathtaking views on the sea!